IgnjatRadojicic/Plantitask/README.md

 **Result pattern, not exceptions.** Services return `Result<T>`.
 Controllers convert with `ToActionResult()`.
 The frontend mirrors it with `ServiceResult<T>`, so every page handles success and failure in the same two lines.

 **One place per rule.** `IEntitlementService` is the only code that decides what a user may do. `IGroupService` is the only code that answers a membership question.
 Enforcement and display read the same number, which removes the class of bug where the API refuses something the UI says is allowed.

 ---

+## Design Patterns and Principles

+**Clean Architecture** with strict dependency inversion.
+Core has zero external dependencies and defines all interfaces, Infrastructure implements them, the API layer only orchestrates, and `Plantitask.Contracts` sits below everything as a dependency-free leaf both the API and the browser can reference.
+No project reference flows inward.

+**Result Pattern** replaces exception-based error handling across the entire backend.
+Services return `Result<T>` instead of throwing.
+Controllers convert results via a `ToActionResult()` extension.
+The frontend mirrors this with `ServiceResult<T>`, so every page follows the same two-line shape: check success, then use the data or show the error.

+**Dependency Inversion (SOLID "D")** applied throughout.
+Every service has an interface, and pages and controllers depend on abstractions rather than concrete classes.
+This is what made the test rebuild possible: `BackgroundJobService` could only be tested once it took `IBackgroundJobClient` and `IRecurringJobManager` instead of calling Hangfire's static facades, because a static call has nothing to substitute.

+**BaseApiService Inheritance** (Open/Closed).
+Every frontend HTTP service inherits a shared abstract base providing `GetAsync<T>`, `PostAsync<T>`, `PutAsync<T>`, `PatchAsync<T>`, `DeleteAsync<T>` and unified error parsing.
+Adding a new API service means writing only its public methods.

+**DelegatingHandler Pipeline** for cross-cutting authentication. `AuthTokenHandler` attaches the access token to outgoing requests, handles a 401 with a silent refresh, and replays the failed request.
+Individual services never touch authorization headers.
+The refresh itself deliberately goes through a *separate* named client with no handler, because a refresh flowing through the handler that triggers it would recurse into a lock the outer frame already holds.

+**Refresh Token Rotation** with reuse detection.
+Each refresh invalidates the previous token and issues a new pair, and the `ReplacedByToken` chain is what makes a replay detectable.
+Tokens are stored as SHA-256 rather than BCrypt, because a salted hash can be verified but never looked up by, and a 512-bit random token gains nothing from a deliberately slow hash.

+**Optimistic Concurrency Control.** Entities carry a concurrency token checked by EF Core on every update, so two users editing the same task means the second write gets a `DbUpdateConcurrencyException` rather than silently clobbering the first.
+No database locks are held during user think-time.

+**Retry-Based Conflict Resolution** for Kanban moves.
+Rather than merging conflicting changes, which is complex and error-prone for sequential data, the service clears the change tracker and retries against fresh state: up to 3 attempts with 50ms, 100ms and 150ms backoff.
+Sequential `DisplayOrder` values behave like a bank transfer rather than a document edit, so they cannot be safely merged.
+This mirrors what Jira, Trello and GitHub Projects do.

+**Observer Pattern (Event Bus)** on the frontend. `FieldUIService` exposes `OnPlantTreeRequested` and `OnJoinTreeRequested`, so the layout's navigation buttons fire events and the Field page subscribes.
+No tight coupling, no query parameter hacks, no shared mutable state.

+**Background Job Processing** via Hangfire on PostgreSQL storage.
+Recurring jobs handle the overdue digest, attachment purging and notification cleanup, and every recurring job is registered with `AddOrUpdate` keyed by a fixed id so a restart updates rather than duplicates.

+**Soft Delete Pattern** across all major entities, with a flat `!IsDeleted` filter applied in `OnModelCreating` and an explicit transactional write cascade that flags every descendant.
+Deleted rows keep the audit trail intact.
+A user-facing account recovery window is planned but not implemented.

+**Audit Logging** on state-changing operations, through `IAuditService`.
+It writes on its own connection via `IDbContextFactory`, deliberately, so an audit row survives the caller rolling back.
+An audit trail that vanished with the transaction it was recording would be worthless.

+**Custom Authentication State Provider** bridges JWT tokens with Blazor's authorization framework.
+It parses claims without signature validation, since that is the backend's job, and exposes the identity to `AuthorizeView` and `[Authorize]`.
+It *subscribes* to `SessionService.OnTokensChanged` rather than being pushed into, which is what broke the dependency cycle that previously prevented it from refreshing at all.

+**Factory Pattern** for design-time context creation. `ApplicationDbContextFactory` serves EF Core migrations, entirely separate from the runtime DI pipeline.

+**Seeded Random Generation** for deterministic PixiJS field layouts.
+Decorations are placed by a seeded Lehmer generator, so the field looks identical across sessions and devices without storing a single position.

+---